Western Michigan vs. Central Michigan NCAA Football Odds, Plays and Insights | November 3, 2021

 Central Michigan Stats and Trends

-- Central Michigan's games this season have hit the over on three of eight set point totals (37.5%).
+- Central Michigan has eclipsed the over/under in 37.5% of its opportunities this year (three times in eight games with a set point total).

-- The Chippewas put up 29.0 points per game, the same number the Broncos surrender.

-- Central Michigan is 1-3 against the spread and 3-1 overall in games when it scores more than 27.3 points.
+- Central Michigan is 1-3 against the spread and 3-1 overall in games when it records more than 27.3 points.

-- Central Michigan is 3-4 against the spread and 4-3 overall when the team churns out over 320.8 yards.
+- Central Michigan is 3-4 against the spread and 4-3 overall when the team churns out more than 320.8 yards.

-- This season the Chippewas have eight turnovers, one fewer than the Broncos have takeaways (9).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.